maharaja1510/encrypt-decrypt-/README.md

 # encrypt-decrypt-
-To encrypt and decrypt the file in a secure manner
+To encrypt and decrypt the file in a secure manner by using python programming